 Faith tattoo.
 Tattoos with translation: the best sketches (photo).
-Tattoo on arm
+Tattoo on hand

-Modern culture very often expresses itself as a challenge and provocation to generally accepted norms.
-And many traditions that until recently were unacceptable in society are now becoming almost the norm and do not cause sharp criticism.
+Modern culture very often expresses himself by challenging and provoking generally accepted norms.
+And many traditions, which until recently were unacceptable in society, are now becoming almost the norm and do not cause harsh criticism.

-On the other hand, Orthodoxy is an orthodox religion, the main tenets of which have not changed throughout the two millennia of the existence of Christianity.
-Let's talk today about such a fashionable trend of our time as a tattoo.
+On the other hand, Orthodoxy is an orthodox religion, the basic tenets of which have not changed throughout the two millennia of the existence of Christianity.
+Let's talk today about such a fashionable trend of our time as tattoos.
 What is the attitude of the Orthodox Church towards tattoos?
 Is it permissible for an Orthodox person to do them?

-We see the main justification for the prohibition to put an image on oneself in the Old Testament Book of Leviticus "Do not make cuts on your body and do not prick writing on yourself."
-In the New Testament, in the Revelation of John the Theologian, there is a warning not to apply the signs of the beast on oneself, which is also very often compared with tattoos.
+We see the main justification for the prohibition of putting an image on oneself in the Old Testament Book of Leviticus: “You shall not make any cuts in your flesh or write marks on yourself.”
+In the New Testament, in the Revelation of John the Theologian, there is a warning not to put on yourself the marks of the beast, which is also very often compared with tattoos.

-The essence of the biblical prohibition of images on a person is a reverent attitude towards the physical body, as a vessel of the immortal soul.
-In the letter of the Apostle Paul to the Corinthians, one can see that the human body is called the temple of God.
-Such a high comparison excludes a dismissive attitude towards everything physical, not allowing it to be defiled.
+The essence of the biblical prohibition of images on humans is a reverent attitude towards the physical body, as a vessel of the immortal soul.
+In the letter of the Apostle Paul to the Corinthians you can see that the human body is called the temple of God.
+Such a high comparison excludes a disdainful attitude towards everything physical, preventing it from being desecrated.

-According to the same apostle, every believing person is a living temple of God.
-And just as one cannot desecrate temples at one's whim, one cannot change anything given by God at the will of a person.
-This does not mean at all that the body does not require care, on the contrary, there should be care as a vessel of the soul.
-But to decorate too much, to change one's original appearance or features is a sin for a Christian.
+According to the same apostle, every believer is a living temple of God.
+And just as you cannot desecrate temples at your whim, you also cannot change anything given by God at the request of a person.
+This does not mean at all that the body does not require care; on the contrary, there should be care as a vessel of the soul.
+But excessively decorating, changing one’s original appearance or features is a sin for a Christian.

-In pre-Christian and early Christian times, tattoos were part of pagan and occult rituals.
-They were applied either as a sign of the dead, or to enter a trance and other states that change consciousness.
+In pre-Christian and early Christian times, tattoos were part of pagan and occult rites.
+They were applied either as a sign of the dead, or to enter into trance and other states that alter consciousness.

 Interesting!
-With the advent of Christianity, tattoos were used mainly as a brand.
-They "tagged", for example, criminals, women of easy virtue, card scammers.
+With the advent of Christianity, tattoos were used mainly as a mark.
+They “marked”, for example, criminals, women prostitute, card scammers.

-However, the fashion to decorate the body in this way did not meet with great approval from society.
+However, the fashion of decorating the body in this way did not meet with much approval from society.
 Not so long ago, already in the 19th century, the authoritative Italian doctor C. Lambroso considered tattooing as a disorder inherent in people prone to crime.

-Only in the middle of the twentieth century did the tattoo become a fashionable attribute of youth.
-People begin to paint themselves at their own discretion, not always putting a deep meaning into the images.
-There are mass youth subcultures that actively use tattoos.
+Only in the middle of the twentieth century did tattoos become a fashionable attribute of young people.
+People begin to paint themselves at their own discretion, not always putting deep meaning into the images.
+Massive youth subcultures are emerging that actively use tattoos.

-As you can see, even without taking into account the spiritual influence of the tattoo, just in the historical and semantic meaning of the image on the body from ancient times did not carry anything good.
-The most harmless - a tribute to fashion - suggests that a person simply does not understand the deep meaning and influence of tattoos on his life.
+As we see, even without taking into account the spiritual influence of tattoos, simply in the historical and semantic meaning, images on the body have not brought anything good since ancient times.
+The most harmless thing - a tribute to fashion - suggests that a person simply does not understand the deeper meaning and influence of tattoos on his life.

 Why is a simple picture on the body so dangerous for a Christian?
-First of all, defiling oneself as a vessel of God is a sin.
-There are many sinful acts in a person's life, which often cannot be avoided.
-So why spoil your soul even more with something that you can safely do without?
+First of all, desecrating oneself as a vessel of God is a sin.
+There are already many sinful acts in a person’s life, which often cannot be avoided.
+So why spoil your soul even more with something you can easily do without?

 About sins:

-Man is a spiritual and physical being.
+Man is a spiritual-physical being.
 It is impossible to consider physical life separately from the life of the soul, and vice versa.
-Therefore, any changes at the physical level will necessarily affect the spiritual life, and vice versa.
+Therefore, any changes on the physical level will certainly affect spiritual life, and vice versa.
 And drawing images is no exception.

-Priests, who daily face human destinies and listen to confessions, often note that people repent of getting tattoos.
-For many of them, with the beginning of wearing a “simple picture”, difficulties and problems in life began, a feeling of being abandoned by God, despondency appeared.
-This is the action of sin, which a person himself lets into his life.
+Priests who deal with human destinies every day and listen to confessions often note that people repent of having gotten tattoos.
+For many of them, when they started wearing the “simple picture,” difficulties and problems began in life, a feeling of abandonment by God, and despondency appeared.
+This is the action of sin, which a person himself allows into his life.

 Important!
-The signs and symbols applied to the body carry with them a certain spiritual burden, which a person may not even be aware of.
+Signs and symbols applied to the body carry with them a certain spiritual load, which a person may not even know about.

-So, neo-pagans and occultists often use runes, hidden pentagrams and other satanic symbols for tattoos.
-Outwardly, to an uninitiated person, such a tattoo may seem like just a beautiful graphic drawing that does not carry any information.
-But in fact, by imposing it on himself, a person allows those forces that are indicated in symbolism to enter his life.
-Of course, this is unacceptable for an Orthodox Christian.
+Thus, neo-pagans and occultists often use runes, hidden pentagrams and other satanic symbols for tattoos.
+To an outwardly uninitiated person, such a tattoo may seem simply beautiful. graphic design, which does not carry any information.
+But in fact, by applying it to himself, a person allows those forces that are indicated in symbolism to enter his life.
+Of course, for an Orthodox Christian this is unacceptable.

-Even if you do not prick any mystical or magical signs, a tattoo "for beauty" is incompatible with the faith of Christ.
-The pursuit of fashion, excessive decoration of the body (not only with images, but also with too elaborate clothes, bright makeup, etc.) - all this distracts a person from Christ and occupies his earthly thoughts.
-The Lord should always be in the first place in the life of a Christian, and concern for the physical and external should remain within reasonable limits.
+Even if you don’t inject any mystical or magical signs, a tattoo “for beauty” is incompatible with the faith of Christ.
+The pursuit of fashion, excessive decoration of the body (not only with images, but also with overly pretentious clothing, bright makeup, etc.) - all this distracts a person from Christ and occupies his thoughts with earthly things.
+The Lord should always come first in the life of a Christian, and concern for the physical and external should remain within reasonable limits.

 What to do if the tattoo was done a long time ago

-Since many modern Christians have found faith already in adulthood, we come to church with a large baggage of past sins.
-And it is not uncommon for a person to come to faith whose way of life used to be very distant from moral norms.
-And if a person repents of moral sins internally, external changes sometimes remain visible for the rest of his life.
+Since many modern Christians gained faith as adults, we come to church with a lot of baggage of previous sins.
+And it is not uncommon for a person to come to faith whose lifestyle was previously very distant from moral standards.
+And if a person repents internally of moral sins, external changes sometimes remain visible for the rest of his life.

-Of course, if a person realized that at one time he stumbled and made a tattoo in vain, he must definitely repent about it in confession.
-If there is a technical possibility, it is advisable to remove the tattoo, especially if these are aggressive or malicious images.
+Of course, if a person realized that at one time he stumbled and got a tattoo in vain, he must definitely repent about it in confession.
+If it is technically possible, it is advisable to remove the tattoo, especially if it is an aggressive or angry image.

-Repentance implies the obligatory renunciation of the repetition of sin.
-Avid tattoo artists very often fall into a certain kind of dependence on applying more and more new images to their body.
-It must be understood that if a person goes to God and repents, he must give up new tattoos for the rest of his life.
+Repentance implies an obligatory refusal to repeat a sin.
+Avid tattoo artists very often fall into a certain kind of addiction to applying more and more new images to their bodies.
+We must understand that if a person goes to God and repents, he must refuse new tattoos for the rest of his life.

 On the attitude of Orthodoxy to other aspects of life:

 Some priests who strictly observe church canons may not allow a person with tattoos to take communion for a while.
-Such a decision of the priest can be caused not only by tattoos, but also by other grave sins.
+Such a decision by the priest can be caused not only by tattoos, but also by other serious sins.

 Advice!
-In this case, it is important to be sure to come to terms with such a decision of the priest.
-He can appoint any penance - a penitential rule, which must be fulfilled.
-This may be reading any prayers, helping the suffering, working in the temple.
+In this case, it is important to be sure to resign yourself to this decision of the priest.
+He can assign some kind of penance - a penitential rule that must be fulfilled.
+This could be reading some prayers, helping the suffering, working in the temple.

 If the penitent accepts such work as from the hands of God, he will feel great spiritual help.
-Upon completion of the prescribed work, the priest will read the permissive prayer, and the person will be able to proceed to the Sacraments.
+After completing the required work, the priest will read a prayer of permission, and the person will be able to begin the Sacraments.

-Thus, tattooing a person has never been encouraged either culturally or spiritually.
-The Lord created man in His image and likeness, and we have no right to change this image.
-The body must be kept in order, healthy and neat, and its excessive decoration does not benefit the Christian.
+Thus, tattooing a person has never been encouraged culturally or spiritually.
+The Lord created man in His image and likeness, and we have no right to modify this image.
+The body must be kept in order, health and neatness, and excessive adornment does not benefit the Christian.

-Is it possible to get tattoos - the answer of the priest
+Is it possible to get tattoos - the priest’s answer

 becauseilive more

-After writing over two dozen tattoo idea hubs that featured pictures as the majority of the content, I began to notice that most of the comments from people asking for ideas of what to say are not as much as to say it.
-Like Lindsey, for example, commenting on the hub tattoo ideas: words and phrases and said: “I want some Latin with a phrase that is related to karma.”
-Or Jesso who said "I have colorful fishes on my left, lower back and then I want a script.. just what I don't know... something positive to remind me every day is mine, I control my destiny" .
+After writing over two dozen centers on tattoo ideas that feature pictures as the majority of the content, I began to notice that most of There aren't as many comments from people asking for ideas on what to say as how to say it.
+Like Lindsay, for example, commenting on hub tattoo ideas: words and phrases and said: “I want some Latin with a phrase that has to do with karma.”
+Or Jesso, who said: "I have colorful fish on my left, lower back, and then I want a script.. just something I don't know... something positive to remind me every day is mine, I am in control of my destiny" .

-The tricky thing about quote tattoos is that nine times out of ten they can't be too long.
-If you have a huge expanse of skin that you plan to dedicate to TAT, like your forearm or your entire back, you will need to choose a quote that is short enough to fit in a small area.
-A few years ago my friend wanted to do something that I wrote tattooed on her in my handwriting.
+The tricky thing about quote tattoos is that nine times out of ten they can't last too long.
+If you have a huge expanse of skin that you plan to dedicate to the TAT, like your forearm or your entire back, you will need to choose a quote that is short enough to fit in a small area.
+A few years ago my friend wanted to have something I wrote tattooed on her in my handwriting.
 The quote she wanted was twenty-one words long, and she wanted it somewhere on her inner forearm.
-As she is already quite heavily tattooed, there is no such criteria as getting it in place that can be easily hidden if needed.
-She was lucky.
-She ends up running him along her arm next to the word girl who was already there.
+As she is already quite heavily tattooed, there are no such criteria as to get it in place, which can easily be hidden if necessary.
+She's lucky.
+As a result, she becomes his running along her hand next to the word girl who was already there.
 Most people don't have the same flexibility as her.
-Maybe your work is too professional for tattoos and piercings, or you don't want your mother to see it.
+Maybe your job is too professional for tattoos and piercings, or you don't want your mother to see it.
 If so, then a quote tattoo can be tricky to find a place for.
-And if you think you're going to fit the entire poem (if it's a haiku) on your wrist, shrinking down the letters, font size 5, you're wrong.
-Good tattoo artists will only let you make the inscription so small because they know that tattoos mix, fade and bleed over time.
-The smaller the font, the more likely you are to be left with a mindless Blob ten years down the road.
-So, while there are millions of wonderful quotes about the beauty of love, I have tried to collect only those that are on the short side, and at the same time meaningful.
+And if you think you're going to fit the entire poem (if it's haiku) on your wrist, squeezing down the letters, font size 5, you're wrong.
+Good tattoo artists will only allow you to make the lettering so small because they know that tattoos are a mixture that will fade and bleed over time.
+The smaller the font, the more likely you are to be left with a meaningless Blob ten years down the road.
+So although there are millions of wonderful quotes about the beauty of love, I have tried to collect only the ones that are on the short side, yet meaningful at the same time.

 Quotes-Religion, God, Faith

-Love rose, the spirit burned, hearing, God remained.
+Love is a rose, the spirit is burning, hearing, God remains.

-Faith is not faith until that's all you cling to.
+Faith isn't faith until that's all you cling to.

 You block your dreams when you allow your fear to grow larger than your faith. —Mary Manin Morrissey

-I didn't go where I intended to go, but I think I ended up where I wanted to be. -Douglas Adams
+I didn't go where I set out to go, but I think I ended up where I wanted to be. -Douglas Adams

 God will never give you more than you can handle.

-One life is all we are and we live as we believe in his life.
+One life is all we are and we live as we believe in it.
 But to sacrifice what you are and live without faith, that is, a fate more terrible than death. -Joan of Arc

 Everything I have seen teaches me to trust the Creator for everything I have not seen. —Ralph Waldo Emerson

-The Lord either calms the storm...or resolve his rage when he calms you.
+The Lord either calms the storm...or resolves its fury when He calms you.

 Fear ends where faith begins.

-God places a heavy burden on those who can bear his weight.
+God places a heavy burden on those who can bear the weight.
 Reggie White

-We turn to God for help when our foundations shake, only to know that it is God who is shaking them. —Charles S. West
+We turn to God for help when our foundations shake, only to find out that it is God who shakes them. —Charles S. West

 Faith is the force with which the world must come into being. — Helen Keller

-A little faith will take your souls to heaven; great faith will bring heaven into your souls. — Charles Spurgeon
+A little faith will carry your souls to heaven; great faith will bring heaven into your souls. — Charles Spurgeon

 My precious, precious child, I love you and I will never, ever leave you.
-During your times of trials and tribulations, when you only saw one set of footprints, it was then that I carried you. — "Traces" poem
+During your times of trial and suffering, when you saw only one set of footprints, it was then that I carried you. — “Traces” poem

-Tattoos with a religious meaning are quite a serious art form.
-After all, such tattoos expose the inner world of a person to others, talk about his beliefs and the power of faith.
+Tattoos with religious meaning are quite a serious form of art.
+After all, such tattoos expose a person’s inner world to others, telling about his beliefs and the power of faith.

-Unlike generalized drawings, religious tattoos show not only the confessional commitment of a person, but also forever determine his ethnicity for those around him.
-In a sense, the application of such tattoos requires more courage and constancy of the worldview from the wearer.
+Unlike generalized drawings, religious tattoos show not only a person’s religious commitment, but also forever determine his ethnicity for those around him.
+In a sense, applying such tattoos requires greater courage and constancy of worldview from the wearer.

-Historians suggest looking for the starting point of religious tattoos of the European branch in Catholicism.
-It was those who were more committed to the faith of Christ who first began to mark human bodies with the sign of the cross.
-True, they did this not with the help of paint, but with the help of a brand.
+Historians suggest looking for starting point religious tattoos of the European branch of Catholicism.
+It was those who were adherents to the faith of Christ who were the first to mark human bodies with the sign of the cross.
+True, they did this not with paint, but with a brand.

-Today, the medieval brutality of the Catholics is left behind, and the art of depicting religious motifs has reached perfection.
-Today, you can express your belonging to the Catholic faith through images such as:
+Today, the medieval brutality of Catholics is left behind, and the art of depicting religious motifs has reached perfection.
+Today you can express your involvement in the Catholic faith through images such as:

-• Face of Christ with a crown of thorns;
+• Face of Christ with crown of thorns;

 • Madonna;

-The most common such tattoos among the inhabitants of Latin America.
+These tattoos are most common among Latin Americans.
 Here you can also find the most large-scale paintings and sketches with many references to biblical themes.

 Orthodox branch.

 Christian tattoos are also reflected in the Orthodox faith.
 Most often, Orthodox believers decorate their bodies with stylized crosses and crucifixes.
-And they are usually placed on the shoulder.
-Of the larger works, you can find images of Jesus Christ.
-Unlike the Catholic version, in Orthodoxy he is depicted not with a prickly crown, but with a shining halo.
+Moreover, they are usually placed on the shoulder.
+Among the larger-scale works you can find images of Jesus Christ.
+Unlike the Catholic version, in Orthodoxy he is depicted not with a thorny crown, but with a shining halo.

-The image of the Archangel Michael is quite common.
-Many stuff portraits of patron saints.
+The image of Archangel Michael is quite common.
+Many people print portraits of their patron saints.
 There are also images of churches and domes.

 However, it is worth considering that these tattoos are perceived exclusively in a prison context.

-The religious themes of tattoo art in Mexico are inextricably linked to the Chicano style.
-Mexican religious tattoos have absorbed the ideas of faith that have developed in the American Catholic environment.
+The religious theme of tattoo art in Mexico is inextricably linked with the Chicano style.
+Mexican religious tattoos have incorporated ideas about faith that have developed in the American Catholic environment.
 The bulk of the sketches contain variations on the theme of the rose and the Madonna.
 Sometimes the Holy Virgin is depicted with a baby.

-Features lie in the style of the Mexican depiction of familiar images.
-Invented by the Mexicans, the Chicano-style tattoo has become popular all over the world.
+The peculiarities lie in the Mexican style of depicting familiar images.
+Invented by the Mexicans, the Chicano style tattoo has become popular all over the world.
 But in Mexico itself, the style is closely associated with the religious and gangster world.
 Intertwined, both storylines gave rise to a new recognizable direction.
-In addition, you can distinguish Chicano by such nuances:
+In addition, Chicanos can be distinguished by the following nuances:

-• In sketches, the theme of religion is necessarily combined with the theme of crime;
+• In the sketches, the theme of religion is necessarily combined with the theme of crime;

 • The paintings express suffering and hope;